NayMcE/Software_Engineering_Assignments2024/README.md

 Steps I took to build this README:
  - Added an Images folder to add any of the images I would like to add to the file.
  - I dragged and dropped the images as I went along to include in the file.
+ - I created a requirements.txt file by using Tools

 Check out my [LinkedIn Page](https://www.linkedin.com/in/naomi-mcewan-90900396/)